wfailla/un-orchestrator/orchestrator/README.md

     implementation for the switch manager, according to the commands supported by the vSwitch itself.

-Currently, it supports Open vSwitch (OvS) and the extensible DataPath daemon (xDPd) as vSwitches.
+Currently, the un-orchestrator supports Open vSwitch (OvS) and the extensible DataPath daemon (xDPd) as vSwitches.
 If you are interested to add the support for a new virtual switch, please check the file [network_controller/switch_manager/README.md](network_controller/switch_manager/README.md).